Credit counselling and debt settlement services

 Single payment plans

-The credit counsellor or debt settlement company cannot charge you more than 10% of the original amount of each debt they settle this way.
+The credit counsellor or debt settlement company can charge up to 10% of the original amount of each debt they settle this way.

-They are not entitled to their fee until the payment has been made to the creditor.
+They get their fee after the payment has been made to the creditor.
 Your debt settlement agreement must tell you how much the counsellor or company is charging for each payment.

 What are credit counsellors and debt settlement companies not allowed to do?